ecmwf/climetlab/docs/contributing/datasets.rst

-From the plugin's developer perspective, a **Dataset** is a Python class that inherits from the climetlab class ``climetlab.Dataset`` where python code is located to provide specific helper functions and curated access to the data.
-Dataset can also be defined from :ref:`yaml files <dataset-yaml>` if they have no specific python code and rely on (yet to defined) standard conventions.
+From the plugin's developer perspective, a **Dataset** is a Python class that inherits from the climetlab class ``climetlab.Dataset`` where Python code is located to provide specific helper functions and curated access to the data.
+Dataset can also be defined from :ref:`yaml files <dataset-yaml>` if they have no specific Python code and rely on (yet to defined) standard conventions.

 CliMetLab has build-in example datasets for demo purposes.
 And more examples can be found in the non-exhaustive